odkr/lpassh-add/MANUAL.md

 **lpassh-add** calls **ssh-add**, sets itself as `SSH_ASKPASS` utility,
 and:

 1.  extracts the filename of the private key from the passphrase prompt,
 2.  uses that filename to locate the corresponding public key file,
 3.  searches LastPass for a Secure Note that lists that public key, and
 4.  passes on the passphrase stored in that note to **ssh-add**.

-If it doesn't find the passphrase of a key in LastPass, it asks you for it.
+If it doesn't find the passphrase in LastPass, it asks you for it.

 If you're not logged into LastPass and `LPASSH_ADD_USERNAME` is set, **lpassh-add** logs you into LastPass.
 It also logs you out again.